 Types of watering methods

-Hoses and watering cans are most commonly used, they come in handy when it comes to preventing weed problems because the water is concentrated in one area, leaving everything else around it dry.
+Hoses and watering cans are commonly used.
+They come in handy when you have weed control problems, because the water is concentrated in one area, leaving unwanted vegetation around it dry.

 If you want to save yourself some back pain, you can get rid of those watering cans and hoses, and replace them with an automated irrigation system.
 You have two choices: a drip or trickle model.
 The only parts of the soil that should be watered are either the root area or the top 60cm.
-There’s no point in it penetrating deeper because most plant roots won’t be able to reach it.
+There’s no point in penetrating deeper because most plant roots won’t be able to reach it anyways.

 Different types of water and their effect

 If you want the best for your plants, you need to learn not only the rules or watering but the best types of water, as well.

 Fresh rainwater is considered to be the best option for your garden.
 It is chlorine-free and there aren’t any dissolved minerals, which might harm your plants, while building up in the soil.
 And why does it have to be fresh, you ask?
 Well, stagnant water can develop diseases, no matter if it’s rainwater or coming from the tap.
 Whenever you store rainwater, just make sure to use it quickly.

 Tap water is very convenient, thus making it the most widely used type.
 Still, one cannot rely solely on this tap water, as it contains a number of chemicals.
 These hard elements could be very harmful to both the plants and the soil.

 Another choice is purified water that you buy from stores.
 It has similar benefits to the rainwater, as it comes distilled and deionised.
 Still, it’s a very expensive option and it’s usually recommended to use it with fertilisers, due to the lack of minerals.